laktak/rsyncy/README.md

 The spinner indicates that rsync is still checking if files need to be updated.
 Until this process completes the progress bar may decrease as new files are found.

+## Limitations

+Interactive ssh questions (host key, password) are happening outside of the piped content.
+That means that rsyncy does not know that ssh is waiting for input and will draw the status bar over it.
+If you have an idea on how to handle this case please let me know.

+Workaround: connect once to your server via ssh to add it to the known_hosts file.

 ## Installation

 ```